18016406/AMLS_21-22_SN18016406/README.md

   normalized          -----Empty folder where normalized images will be saved into

-  testimage	          -----Empty folder to put in images not in training set to use model(s) on
+  testimage	          -----Empty folder to put in images not in training set to use model(s) on (some images given in *'testimage.rar'* with accompanying *'testlabel.csv'*)

+  testlabel.csv       -----CSV file containing image names and tumor labels for the additional testing images in *'testimage.rar'*